-the requirement for Parties to undertake Eligibility Testing prior to being eligible to send Service Requests in respect of SMETS1 Devices
+the requirement for Parties to undertake Eligibility Testing prior to being eligible to send Service Requests in respect of SMETS1 Devices; and

+the requirement for the DCC to undertake the DMCT Process.

-.Testing Approach Documents
+Testing Approach Documents

 The Testing Approach Documents shall be developed by the DCC.
 In developing a Testing Approach Document, the DCC shall consult with the Testing Advisory Group of the Panel (“TAG”), Parties and other relevant stakeholders prior to the submission of the document to the Secretary of State.